-Ferrero Rocher Cups.
-The healthier version of the popular treat & they are dairy free and refined sugar free.
+These Ferrero Rocher Cups are the healthier version of the popular treat & they are gluten free, dairy-free and refined sugar free.

 Ferrero Rocher is my all time favourite store-bought chocolate!